 |

 Depiction of the long journey from the Los Angeles Natural History Museum |

-would become the US/Mexican border.
+border.
 Another surprise was finding out that Quintero was also a sastre (tailor) like Felix.

-Quintero was the second oldest, 55, to be recruited for the journey.
-But the thing that became most clear about the pobladores
+Quintero was the second oldest,

+55, to be recruited for the journey.
+One thing I learned that stood out about the pobladores was that they represented the

-is that they represented the common people.
+common people.
 They were not wealthy or of high esteem within society.
-They were a
+They were a racially mixed group - half had

-racially mixed group - half had African blood in them.
-They were descendants themselves of the racially mixed
+African blood in them.
+They were descendants themselves of the racially mixed people that began to populate early

-people that began to populate early Latin America as the mixing of races was common practice for European Spaniards,
+Latin America as the mixing of races was common practice for European Spaniards, in contrast to Anglo Americans

-in contrast to Anglo Americans who'd come to force the native peoples they encountered onto reservations.
-It's interesting
+who'd come to force the native peoples they encountered onto reservations.
+It's interesting that the people of the

-that the people of the early pueblo reflect the racial and cultural diversities that make Los Angeles what it is today.
+early pueblo reflect the racial and cultural diversities that make Los Angeles what it is today.

+|